5 things your web designer needs from you

 If your website is going to include a blog, make sure that you have some posts ready to go for your website designer to upload before launch.

-I recommend having 3-4 blog posts written when you are ready to hire your web designer.
+I recommend having 3-4 blog posts written when you are ready to hire your web designer in Ireland or abroad.
 If you don’t have content ready to go, you website may look unfinished in some sections when you launch.

 5. Legal statements